PredictiveEcology/SpaDES.install/README.md

 There are 4 steps:

 1. Decide if R packages are going to installed in a separate folder for this project.
-2. Install `Require` and `SpaDES.install` R packages --> these help deal with package dependencies
+2. Install R packages for SpaDES-family --> these help deal with package dependencies
 3. Install any desired or missing *SpaDES modules*
-4. Install R packages (the SpaDES R packages and dependencies PLUS the SpaDES modules R packages and dependencies)
+4. Install R packages for modules

 We outline each of these below.
 This package is new and is still being actively tested, updated, maintained.